BioCLIP: A Vision Foundation Model for the Tree of Life

 \subsection{Images}

-The largest ML-ready biology image dataset is iNat21 \citep{inat2021}, which contains \num{2.7}M images of \num{10}K species.
-Despite this class breadth compared to popular general-domain datasets like ImageNet-1K \citep{russakovsky2015imagenet}, \num{10}K species are rather limited in the context of biology.
-The International Union for Conservation of Nature (IUCN) reported over \num{2}M total described species in 2022, with over \num{10}K bird species and over \num{10}K reptile species alone \citep{iucn2022}. iNat21's species diversity limits its potential for pre-training a foundation model for the entire tree of life.
+The largest ML-ready biology image dataset is iNat21 \citep{inat2021} with \num{2.7}M images of \num{10}K species.
+Despite this class breadth compared to popular general-domain datasets like ImageNet-1K \citep{russakovsky2015imagenet}, \num{10}K species is limited for biology.
+The International Union for Conservation of Nature (IUCN) reported over \num{2}M total described species in 2022, with over \num{10}K bird species and over \num{10}K reptile species alone \citep{iucn2022}. iNat21's species diversity limits its potential for training a foundation model for the entire tree of life.

-Motivated to find high-quality biology images with a focus on species diversity, we turn to the Encyclopedia of Life project (EOL; \href{https://eol.org}{eol.org}).
-EOL collaborates with a variety of institutions to gather and label millions of images.
-We download \num{6.6}M images from EOL and expand our dataset to cover an additional $\mathbf{440}$K taxa.